kripod/css-shorthand-expanders/README.md

 ### Type checking

-Autocompletion and additional type safety can be enabled with a `.d.ts` file:
+Parameter suggestions and accurate return types can be enabled with a `.d.ts` file:

 ```ts
 /* declarations.d.ts */